 ‘Have I not given enough?’
 Harry clenched his fists.
 ‘What else is there for me to give?’

 ‘So what’s the price?’
-Harry asked.
+Harry demanded.

 His mind raced.
 Something to keep Voldemort out.
 A silver-haired, emerald-eyed little girl smiled at him from within her mother’s embrace and his heart lurched.
 Something that will help my family forever.